 06 Feb Pallet Rack Row Spacers – Things to Consider Before You Get Yours

 The problem with most companies who deal with industrial storage products is that they think that you should know the terminology and the uses of each part before you know anything about the industry.
-It is like they forgot what it was like before they gained the knowledge to do what they do now.
+It is like they forgot.
+They what it was like before they gained the knowledge.
 Is it your job to know about all the ins and outs of the material handling industry?
 No. It should not be your job either.
-However, that does not give you enough leeway to get what you need in a way that will get you what you need.
+However, that does not give you enough leeway to get what you need.
 It probably will give you products that will not pass fire inspections or any permitting processes.
-Therefore, if you have been told you need or should get pallet rack spacers then someone should tell you what they do and why they are important.
+Therefore, if you need flue space then you need pallet rack spacers.
+Of course, you will need someone to tell you what they do.
+They should also educate you on why they are important.

 A thing you should know is that pallet rack row spacers are not all created equal.
 There is no standardized material or sizes for these spacers.
-If you have some then you should think about replacing them all if you are forced to buy new ones.
+You should think about replacing them all.
+Think about replacing them if you have to buy new ones.